 "Revolutionary Love" may not be your usual rom-com.
 But if you love the rich guy-poor girl trope mixed with company politics and business and labor issues, this business K-drama is for you.

 In a wild turn of events, Byun Hyuk finds himself living in a small studio apartment in the poor neighborhood that Baek Joon is also from.
-Being down in the trenches with the ordinary working man opens Byun Hyuk’s eyes to a different reality: that Gangsu Group has oppressive business practices and that it’s time to put an end to them.
+Living in the trenches with the ordinary working man opens Byun Hyuk’s eyes to a different reality: that Gangsu Group has oppressive business practices and that it’s time to put an end to them.

 Business Lessons from Revolutionary Love

-Also, some companies will want the entire market share.
+Also, some companies want the entire market share.
 But it doesn't have to be that way.
 Consumers have different needs and preferences, meaning companies can co-exist and stay profitable without taking out the competition.

 Final Thoughts